Bittersweet Symphony (film)

-Bittersweet Symphony is a 2019 American-British drama film, written and directed by Jamie Adams.
+Bittersweet Symphony is a 2019 American-British movie, written and directed by Jamie Adams.
 It stars Suki Waterhouse, Jennifer Grey, Poppy Delevingne, Craig Roberts and Griffin Dunne.
 Iris Evans (Suki Waterhouse) stars as a musician who has just completed her first soundtrack to a Hollywood feature and who finds her personal life getting complicated.

 It was released in the United States on 25 June 2019, by Gravitas Ventures, and in the United Kingdom on 28 June 2019, by Pinpoint.